git/git.github.io/rev_news/drafts/edition-26.md

 interested in the free software movement.
 I taught myself a lot of topics by translating articles from English to Icelandic, and eventually started running bots to update Wikipedia itself.
-That led to needing to shellscript, use Perl, and eventually I started contributing to MediaWiki itself (the software that runs Wikipedia).
+That led to needing to shell-script, use Perl, and eventually I started contributing to MediaWiki itself (the software that runs Wikipedia).

 Initially I mostly worked on translation-related code, mostly bugs